 All steel has carbon in it.
 Stainless steel just happens to have less carbon in it than carbon steel.
 What makes stainless steel different is the addition of chromium, which gives the material its signature "stainless" status.
 Carbon steel, on the other hand, contains much more carbon.
 The more carbon in the knife, the harder it is.
 Hardness is measured on the Rockwell scale.
 The harder the knife, the stronger it is.
-Carbon steel knives are notoriously sharp because of their strength, but also hard to sharpen.
+Carbon steel knives are notoriously sharp because of their strength but also hard to sharpen.
 They are also more prone to corroding and rust.
-Stainless steel knives may not be as sharp as carbon steel knives, but if you sharpen it properly, you may not even notice a difference.
-And while stainless steel is easier to maintain, especially when it comes to rust-resistance, it's stain-less and not stain-free.
+Stainless steel knives may not be as sharp as carbon steel knives, but if you sharpen them properly, you may not even notice a difference.
+And while stainless steel is easier to maintain, especially when it comes to rust resistance, it's stain-less and not stain-free.

 Do I need a full-tang knife?

 Tang refers to the blade that extends into the knife handle and can either stop partway, making it a partial tang knife or extend fully throughout the handle, making it a full tang knife.
 Full tang knives are more properly balanced because there is metal throughout the blade.
 Partial knives tend to be cheaper because the entire knife isn't made of metal.
 Then there's the exception of Japanese knives, which often feature a partial tang.
 Japanese knives use a wooden handle, which emphasizes the blade-forward balance.
 These are better for those who are more comfortable with their knife skills.

 What is the difference between cheap and expensive knives?